Azure/Hadoop-Migrations/docs/hdinsight-databricks/migration-approach-hdinsight.md

 **Main features from the HDInsight platform:**
 * Fully managed
 * Variety of services for multiple porpuses
-* Open-source analytics servicefro entreprise companies
+* Open-source analytics service for entreprise companies

 HDInsight is a service that is always up and we have to understand deeply the service to be able to configure and tunned , that make the service complex compare with others.Most of HDInsights features are Apache based.
 There are several cluster types to choose from depending upon your need.